jhallen/cartscan/README.md

 Records from several scanners can all be appended to this same file.
-The most recent record (based on the time stamp) for any given item gives its current location.
+The most recent record (based on the time stamp) for any given item gives its last known location.
 A separate application (for example MS-Access) can be used to make nice reports based on the data in this file.

 The barcode scanner has a table of known locations.
 This table can be